Science of Unitary Human Beings

 This observation on Rogers’s part has two implications.
 One is that an individual’s health is inherently linked to those around that individual and cannot be entirely understood in a vacuum.
 This is a common theme, explored by other nursing theorists as well.
 More unique is the way Rogers uses this concept to connect nursing to the sciences, arguing that an individual’s impact on and influence by their environment makes nursing a naturally scientific field.
 Koffi & Fawcett (2016) point out that Rogers’s theories helped spark a new era of scientific thought within the nursing community.

 As has been hinted at so far, Marth Roger’s theory, the Science of Unitary Human Beings, has had a strong impact on health and nursing.
-But more clearly, it is important to note that by emphasizing both an individual's inherent worth as well as how that individual relates to the environment, Rogers’s helped improve patient centered nursing practice.
+But more clearly, it is important to note that by emphasizing both an individual's inherent worth as well as how that individual relates to the environment, Rogers’s helped improve patient-centered nursing practice.
 Under Rogers’s model, the concept of health expands beyond the body to the mind and, even more impressively, the relationships a patient has.
 This allows nurses to assess patients based on their psychosocial functioning in the world (Alligood, 2014).

 Addressing Problems in Nursing

 Rogers’s model is useful for addressing the issue of nursing burnout.
 Nursing staff burnout is one of the main obstacles to effectively maintaining a culture of safety, which is a set of “shared values, beliefs, norms, and procedures related to patient safety among members of an organization” (Weaver et al., 2013).
 Many nurses, while supporting in safety culture, end up compromising it due to being overworked.
-Some nurses, for example, work two full time jobs at separate facilities, which leads to exhaustion.
+Some nurses, for example, work two full-time jobs at separate facilities, which leads to exhaustion.

 Rogers’s approach to nursing frames the work in a new light.
-While many nurses have strong motivating factors when entering the field, seeing the results of what they do as being greater than the sum of their parts and having a rippling effect out in the environment can help them remained focused even during mental fatigue.
+While many nurses have strong motivating factors when entering the field, seeing the results of what they do as being greater than the sum of their parts and having a rippling effect out in the environment can help them remain focused even during mental fatigue.
 Furthermore, applying Rogers’s theory to nurses themselves can help management see the need to allow nurses to rest.
 There is no wisdom in having an overworked staff.
 Since Rogers promotes understanding the connection of a patient to the environment, and application of her theory in this context would allow administrators to see that nursing staff are in fact a part of a patient’s environment.
 If the staff are not healthy, neither will the patients be (Dall'ora, C., Griffiths, & Ball, 2015).

 Rogers’s theory works well with another model laid out by Betty Neuman, which focuses on the response of patients to environmental stressors.
 Since, as was just discussed, nurses themselves are a part of a patient’s environment, nurses who are burned out will act as a stressor to patients.
-Though the patient may not perceive this stress consciously, a nurse’s action’s can have great impact on a patient’s health.
+Though the patient may not perceive this stress consciously, a nurse’s actions can have great impact on a patient’s health.
 Furthermore, nurses who are burned out are more likely to create situations that are stressful for a patient.
 Nurses are often responsible for patient placement within a clinic, and the loss of focus inherent to burnout could cause them to make poor choices when choosing which environments would be best suited to which patients (Ahmadi & Sadeghi, 2017).

 Analysis and Comparison